 Fact: Manic episodes can be uncomfortable, anxiety-ridden, and unpleasant and often times can lead to erratic and illegal behavior.

-Myth: There is no treatment for bipolar disorder
+Myth: There is no treatment for bipolar depression.

 Fact: Bipolar disorder can be maintained with a combination of medications and psychotherapy.

-Bipolar disorder is best treated with a combination of medications, which can include mood stabilizers and antipsychotics used in combination with psychotherapy, specifically cognitive behavioral therapy.
+Bipolar disorder is best treated with a combination of medications, which can include mood stabilizers and antipsychotics used in combination with psychotherapy, specifically cognitive behavioral therapy (CBT).

 Myth: Individuals with bipolar disorder are attention-seeking and trying to manipulate others.